This page describes the current trust boundaries and security assumptions in the project as it exists today.

 - keep the control API bound to loopback or a strongly isolated admin network

-- use a strong control API token and rotate it as an administrative secret
+- use a strong control API token and rotate it as an administrative secret when bearer auth is enabled

 - keep upstream certificate verification enabled in production